Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 to avoid a wasteful reserialization cycle.

-If the deciding Vat has *not* opted into pipelining, the messages are queued in the kernel's Promise Table entry instead.
+If the deciding Vat has *not* opted into pipelining, the messages are queued in the kernel's Promise table entry instead.
 They remain there until the deciding vat uses `syscall.resolve()` to resolve that Promise.
 At that point, the behavior depends upon the type of resolution; see the discussion of `syscall.resolve()` below for details.